Alcohol and sleep

 Having trouble sleeping?
 Find out why alcohol makes you tired and how alcohol could be contributing to your sleepless nights.

-Several sleepless nights have an impact on our day-to-day mental health, for example, on our mood, concentration and decision-making.
+Several sleepless nights can have an impact on your day-to-day mental function - for example, your mood, concentration and decision-making.

-Drinking can also make you snore.
-It relaxes the muscles in your body, which means the tissue in your throat, mouth and nose can stop air flowing smoothly, and is more likely to vibrate.
+Drinking can also make you snore.4 It relaxes the muscles in your body, which means the tissue in your throat, mouth and nose can stop air flowing smoothly, and are more likely to vibrate.

 Arming yourself with strategies and tips can help you or a loved one take small steps towards big results.